tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 ***2. Functional Programming:*** Clojure is a functional programming language.
 It provides functions as first-class objects, uses immutable data structures, and also, emphasizes on recursive iteration.

-In Clojure, we can manipulate function with the same freedom as we manipulate data.
-Since the programs are functional and we all know, the more programs are functional are more robust.
+Since Clojure is functional the code is `robust`, we can control `functions` with the same freedom as we control `data`.

 ```Clojure
 (defn rec-add-fn? [x]